Collection Development Policy

 - Alumni publications: Will only be added if they have relevance to our curriculum.

-- Church of the Brethren:This is an area of historic strength that is developed outside of specific academic department needs.
-Actively acquire published annual conference minutes, directories, as well as historical, biographical, and institutional materials that support our special collections, Archives, or the Young Center for Anabaptist and Pietist Studies.
+- Church of the Brethren: This is an area of historic strength that is developed outside of specific academic department needs.
+Actively acquire most church publications, plus historical and biographical materials authored by third parties.
 Use judgement with practical theology.

 - Government documents: For U.S. government publications, identify and catalog online content relevant to our curriculum.
 Print may also be added for core material.
-Decisions on state and local documents are made on a case by case basis.
+Decisions on state and local documents are made on a case-by-case basis.

 - Juvenile books: Focus on award winning children’s books to support early childhood and primary education courses.
 Supplemented by faculty requests.

-- Scores: Additions made through faculty requests.
+- Scores: Additions made based on faculty requests.

 Gifts to Archives and Special Collections have additional considerations.
 Please contact our Archivist for details.